-ZEEWOLDE, The Netherlands (20 December, 2009) “ Following the announcement on Friday that the intended sales terms of Saab Automobile AB between Spyker and General Motors (GM) could not be finalized, the Spyker leadership has submitted a renewed offer in the hopes of securing a future for Saab, it’s employees and the brand “ despite the announcement that the winding down of Saab would begin.
+ZEEWOLDE, The Netherlands (20 December 2009) “ Following the announcement on Friday that the terms of the intended sale of Saab Automobile AB between Spyker and General Motors (GM) could not be finalized, the Spyker leadership has submitted a renewed offer in the hopes of securing a future for Saab, it’s employees and the brand “ despite the announcement that the winding down of Saab would begin.

 Spyker CEO Victor R. Muller said today that an 11-point proposal had been submitted to GM, addressing each of the issues that arose during the due diligence process and that the renewed offer would remove each of the obstacles that were standing in the way of a swift transaction.